hglee/GenesysZu3EGFpgaExample/PCAMPetaLinux/README.md

 ## Camera capture

 You can find the `/dev/video0` and `/dev/media0` devices if probed properly.
-If is is not probed, review the kernel configuration and device tree.
+If it is not probed, review the kernel configuration and device tree.

 Following commands are need to be executed with root privileges.
 Verify the entire configuration with the following command.